 You will unlawfully or unfairly dismiss your employees at your own peril.

 The LRA requires a “meaningful joint consensus-seeking process” and good faith on both sides before any final decision is taken by senior management.
 This means you must meaningfully engage with the affected employees.
-You cannot simply make a unilateral decision and let them know.
+You cannot simply make a unilateral decision and inform them.
 During the engagement process, employees are encouraged to ask questions and make representations.
 There may be questions about selection criteria and other alternatives.
 You are required to respond to the questions.
-Apart from the formal notice, you will be required to meet with the affected employees or where applicable their representatives (trade union or otherwise).
+Apart from the formal notice, you will be required to meet with the affected employees or, where applicable, their representatives (trade union or otherwise).

 What are the risks of unlawful or unfair termination?

 Besides reputational damage, there is the risk of an award of reinstatement or compensation, limited to 12 months’ salary.
 Dissatisfied former employees may refer a dispute to the CCMA or bargaining councils for conciliation and then arbitration.
 Indignant former employees might also act against you in other ways.
-It could also severely affect staff morale.
+It could also have a severely detrimental effect on staff morale.

 What are the alternatives to retrenching employees?

-During the current crisis, the common law principles relating to impossibility or illegality of performance apply and override the legislation and employment agreement to a major extent.
+During the current crisis, common law principles relating to the impossibility or illegality of performance apply and override legislation and employment agreements to a significant extent.
 Before or during the consensus-seeking process it may be possible to avoid termination by bringing forward leave, job-sharing, short-time working, unpaid leave or even early retirement.
 Some employers invite employees to apply for voluntary severance packages, whilst ensuring that the most productive or important employees do not leave.

-Apart from some senior executives taking salary cuts, there are also employers taking measures to reduce the cost curve and ensure that the pain is shared proportionally by all employees and thereby avoiding the need to let some employees go.
+Apart from some senior executives taking salary cuts, employers are also taking measures to reduce the cost curve and ensure that the pain is shared proportionally by all employees, thereby avoiding the need to lay off some employees.

-There is a distinct danger of allowing valuable employees to go and for that reason, senior management is not obliged to apply LIFO (last in first out).
-If retrenchment is inevitable special skills and employees with knowledge and experience should be retained.
+There is a distinct danger of allowing valuable employees to go, and for that reason, senior management is not obliged to apply LIFO (last in, first out).
+If retrenchment is inevitable, it is essential to retain employees with specialised skills, knowledge and experience.

-The same principles are being applied worldwide, except in the United States of America where there are now over 30 million citizens seeking jobs or benefits.
-This is because in general there are no employment agreements and workers are let go without the need for any prior process or any valid or fair reasons.
-‘Employment at will’ applies which also means that workers are not entitled to any notice or severance pay, except in the unlikely event of an existing employment agreement that includes those rights.
+The same principles are being applied worldwide, except in the United States of America, where there are now over 30 million citizens seeking jobs or benefits.
+This is because, in general, there are no employment agreements, and workers are often let go without any prior process or valid and fair reasons.
+‘Employment at will’ applies, which also means that workers are not entitled to any notice or severance pay, except in the unlikely event of an existing employment agreement that includes those rights.